 A Little Tip – In winter, the cream is ideal for protecting your facial skin from ice and cold during long walks.
 But it also works wonders as a massage cream.

-The external complex is the perfect choice for dry and mature but at the same time stressed skin.
-The intensive anti-aging emulsion supports the skin’s repair functions and protects the skin from UV-induced skin aging.
-With vitamins A, C, and E, the external complex is like a smoothie for the skin and can therefore reduce oxidative stress.
+The external complex is the perfect choice for dry, mature, and stressed skin.
+The intensive anti-aging emulsion supports the skin’s repair functions and protects it from UV-induced aging.
+With vitamins A, C, and E, the external complex is like a smoothie for the skin and can, therefore, reduce oxidative stress.
 In addition, the contained shea butter soothes the skin and makes it supple.

 Conclusion

-Shea butter benefits the skin by providing essential moisture and protecting from dry skin.
-However, regular maintenance rather than the shea butter is also necessary.
+Shea butters benefits the skin by providing essential moisture and protecting from dry skin.
+However, regular maintenance rather than the shea butters is also necessary.
 The skin routine includes different products for different skin types.